Andrew Benintendi Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in MLB.

-- The Mets have a 4.41 team ERA that ranks 19th among all MLB pitching staffs.
+- The Mets have a 4.37 team ERA that ranks 18th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.